drewnoakes/metadata-extractor-dotnet/README.md

 ## Building

-If using Visual Studio to compile this repo, ensure you have the _.NET Core Development Tools_ workload installed.
-This can be verified and corrected using the Visual Studio Installer in VS2017 and later.
+Building this repo requires a recent version of Visual Studio 2019.
+Ensure you have the _.NET Core Development Tools_ workload installed via the Visual Studio Installer.

+The library itself, once built, may be consumed from projects in much earlier versions of Visual Studio.

 ## Questions & Feedback